TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 25: Wednesday, 27 January 2021

+**Today's Progress**: A Codecademy project using what I've learned about DOM events.

+**Thoughts**: I'm tired tonight.
+Wednesdays are very long days for me.

 ### Day 24: Tuesday, 26 January 2021

 **Today's Progress**: DOM events at Codecademy.